mnater/Hyphenopoly/docs/Coping-with-hyphenation-errors.md

 # Hyphenation errors
-Automatic hyphenation can not be error free!
+Automatic hyphenation can not be error-free!
 Because ...
 *   ... [homographs](https://en.wikipedia.org/wiki/Homograph) may be hyphenated differently.
     ````
     desert (arid land) -> des‧ert
     desert (to leave) -> de‧sert
     ````
-    In some patterns this is solved by not hyphenating ambiguous words at all.
+    In some patterns, this is solved by not hyphenating ambiguous words at all.
 *   ... [neologisms](https://en.wikipedia.org/wiki/Neologism) that are not in the list of words used for pattern creation may be hyphenated incorrectly.
     ````
     blogosphere -> blog·o·sphere (Merriam webster)